 '''

 require 'bcome'

 Define an orchestrator

 orchestrator = ::Bcome::Orchestrator.instance

-Load in a namespace
+Load in a node

-namespace = orchestrator.get("some:namespace:breadcrumb")
+node = orchestrator.get("some:node:breadcrumb")

-Work with your namespace
+Work with your node

 ...

 '''

-All namespaces retrieved by the orchestrator are instances of @node.
+All nodes retrieved by the orchestrator are instances of @node.

-Note: To return the root namespace using the orchestrator, pass a null breadcrumb i.e. orchestrator.get()
+Note: To return the root node using the orchestrator, pass a null breadcrumb i.e. orchestrator.get()